arief25ramadhan/vehicle-tracking-counting/README.md

 ## 3. Usage

 To perform inference using the vehicle tracker and counter pipeline:
 1. Go to `main.py`.
-In the last few lines, change the input_video and output_video accordingly.
-The input_video refers to the video we want to perform tracking and counting on, while the output_video is the desired path of the prediction.
+In the last few lines, change the `input_video`, `output_video` and `use_tensorrt` variables accordingly.
+The `input_video` refers to the video we want to perform tracking and counting on, while the `output_video` is the desired path of the prediction.
+The `use_tensorrt` is a boolean variable indicating whether to use TensorRT format for a quicker inference time.
 2. Save changes.
 3. Run detection and tracking by executing this command in your terminal: